scallop-lang/scallop-lang.github.io/md/get-started.md

 ctx = scallopy.ScallopContext()
 ```

-For a starter, we will recreate our "hello world" example with `scallopy`.
+Since we are recreating our "hello world" example with `scallopy`,
-Therefore we first create a relation called `hello`:
+we first introduce a relation called `hello`:

 ``` python
 ctx.add_relation("hello", str)
 ```

-This line says that we want to add a relation into the context, with a name `hello`
+This line says that we want to add a relation into the context, with a name
-and its type `str`.
+`hello` and its type `str`.
 Then, we can add simple fact into this context:

 ``` python
 ctx.add_facts("hello", [("Hello World",)])
 ```

-Here we are adding the list of tuples `[("Hello World",)]` into the relation `"hello"`.
+Here we are adding the list of tuples `[("Hello World",)]` into the relation
+`"hello"`.
-Note that we intentionally made that `"Hello World"` into a tuple by `("Hello World",)`
+Note that we intentionally made that `"Hello World"` into a tuple by
-(pay attention to the comma near the end), because `scallopy` only accepts tuple as
+`("Hello World",)` (pay attention to the comma near the end), because
-fact.
+`scallopy` only accepts tuple as fact.

 Now, with a simple execution of the Scallop program context,